john-kurkowski/john-kurkowski.github.io/src/content/about.md

 >

-Endpoint security web apps, for B2B customers to understand, triage, and hunt advanced threats.
-Thick browser JavaScript atop microservice APIs.
-Grew frontend software and team from 10 customers to 1,000s, from 2 developers to 20.
-Lead culture of quality: continuous peer code review, checklists, automated tests, and deployment.
-Obsessed with efficiency: increased deploy frequency from 1x monthly to 10x daily.
+UX team tech lead.
+Built single page applications for enterprise customers to triage and hunt advanced threats.
+Drove adoption of cross-team component library and microservice API spec.
+Grew team from 10 customers to 1,000s, from 2 developers to 20.
+Lead a culture of quality: continuous peer code review, checklists, and automated tests.
+Obsessed over efficiency: increased deploys from 1x/month to 10x/day.
 Ember.js, Node.js, Python, Elasticsearch, Swagger.

 </Experience>